pauliewax/getflix/README.md

 ## Technical Details

+![overview]

 #### Title Overview Pane
 The overview dropdown is a modular component that handles both series and movies.
 When fetching information about a title from the database, it determines whether an episode navigation tab should be rendered based on the amount of video content associated with the title.

 #### Search
-The search engine takes advantage of query strings to create sharable links to specific queries.
+GetFlix's search engine takes advantage of query strings to create sharable links to specific queries.
 It also allows for case-insensitive lookup, as well as search by fragment or substring of a title.

 #### Navigation Bar

-A single navigation bar is used across all routes, and renders the appropriate components (Account Menu vs Sign In), or receives distinct styling (Absolute vs Fixed) based on the location pathname.
+A single navigation bar is used across all routes, and renders the appropriate components (Account Menu vs Sign In), or receives distinct styling (absolute vs fixed) based on the location pathname.

+### Video controls

+![play]

+Video streaming utilizes HTML5 video with a custom control panel.
+The controls encourage intuitive, full-screen viewing by disappearing when not hovered over.
+The progress bar displays time elapsed and total runtime, in addition to allowing for accurate seeking/skipping within the video.

 [getflix]:  https://getflix-app.herokuapp.com

 [home]: ./docs/images/home.png
+[overview]: ./docs/images/overview.png
+[play]: ./docs/images/play.png